Svalbard reindeer

-The species is endemic to the islands of Svalbard, where it has lived for at least 5,000 years and has become well adapted to the harsh climate, being found on nearly all non-glaciated areas of the archipelago.
+The subspecies is endemic to the islands of Svalbard, where it has lived for at least 5,000 years and has become well adapted to the harsh climate, being found on nearly all non-glaciated areas of the archipelago.
 By 1925 they had almost gone extinct due to over-hunting in the late 19th and early 20th centuries.
 Over recent decades, their population has increased.
+Between 1979–2013 the Adventdalen population varied between 400 to 1200 individuals - similar in Reindalen.
 As of 2019, the total population across the archipelago is approximately 22,000.
 They are the only large grazing mammal in the European High Arctic, and this makes them exceptional for studies concerning the introduction of pollutants to changing ecosystems.
 During the short Arctic summer, Svalbard reindeer feed on a lush tundra vegetation of vascular plants, including grasses, herbs, sedges and deciduous shrubs in the lowland plains and valleys, to accumulate fat for the winter.
 The fur of Svalbard reindeer contains elements and chemicals picked up from the vegetation they digest.
 They are relatively sedentary, and are thus highly vulnerable to changes in local conditions.

 Compared to other reindeer, they are short-legged and have a small, rounded head.
 Their fur is also lighter in color and thicker during winter.
 The thickness of the coat contributes to the short-legged appearance and makes even starved animals appear fat in the winter.
 The males develop large antlers during the period from April to July and shed the velvet during August–September.
 Males lose their antlers in early winter.
 Females develop antlers starting in June and they are usually retained for a whole year.
+The expected lifespan of a Svalbard reindeer is around ten years.
+However, the oldest animal recorded was 17 years of age.

 Some 200 reindeer were found starved to death in July 2019.
 Rain on snow early in the winter season formed thick layers of ice on the tundra, making grazing plants inaccessible, a result of the warmer temperatures due to climate change.